 4) Camphor Candles

-Other essential oils that are supposed to deter flies from joining your outdoor party are listed here:
+Other essential oils that are supposed to deter insects from joining your outdoor party are listed here:

 8) Hang plastic bags with water